Ștefan Bănică Jr.: Biography

 Later he concentrated on television acting, playing the character of Ciupanezu in the TV series Băieți buni ("Good Guys"), which aired on Pro TV in 2005.
-That same year, Bănică also played the role of Billy Flynn in the Romanian stage version of the Chicago musical (based on the play by Maurine Dallas Watkins) at the National Theatre in Bucharest.
+That same year, Bănică also played the role of Billy Flynn in the Romanian stage version of the musical Chicago at the National Theatre in Bucharest.

 He released several rock music albums, and successfully toured the country.
 In January 2006, he married television producer and show host Andreea Marin.
 In January 2013, they announced their divorce on amicable terms.
 They have a daughter together.

-In 2006, he provided the Romanian voice of Ramone in the animated Disney Pixar film Cars.